cattsmall/thesis-website/bio.md

 Catt makes video games with the intention of pushing the medium forward and encouraging empathy as well as self-understanding.
 She covers a range of topics including but not limited to race, gender, and sexuality.

-In her spare time, Catt organizes events for Tech Under Thirty; teaches game development with The Code Liberation Foundation; and draws comics.
+In her spare time, Catt teaches game development with The Code Liberation Foundation and draws comics.
 She is currently completing an MS in Integrated Digital Media at the NYU Polytechnic School of Engineering.